FutureInstruments/Kinaps-RAG/challenges/challenge5/challenge5.md

 Now it's time to put all the pieces together!

 - Create you start agent that will be responsible for receiving the question from the user and decide to which agent the question should be sent.
 - Create the RAG agent that will be responsible for retrieving the answer from the document stored in the Storage account leveregin the Advanced RAG solution you have created in the previous challenge.
-(You will reuse all the code already created in Challenge 4).
 - Create the Stock agent that will be responsible for retrieving the answer from the SQL Database using the experience you have gained in the previous steps.
-You will reuse all the code created in the previous step.

 Now you should create the LangGraph to define the decision tree logic.